IHE/ITI.PCF/input/pagecontent/volume-1.md

 3. Deny for all authorized users, except when the user is a clinician with authorization to declare a medical patient-safety override (aka Break-Glass).
 4. Deny all.

-Other overarching policies may also be implemented, but their behaviour is not defined in PCF.
+Other overarching policies may also be implemented, but their behavior is not defined in PCF.

 The operational environment chooses which of these policies they will use, so in operational use only one of these is in effect.